 China’s Most-Indebted City in Hot Water Over Loan Plan

-Proposals to help resolve the financial problems of Zhenjiang, a city in Jiangsu province that’s one of the most indebted in China, have aroused the ire of the Ministry of Finance as it risks running foul of regulatory efforts to clean up the mountain of on- and off-the-books borrowing by local governments.
+Proposals to help resolve the financial problems of Zhenjiang, a city in Jiangsu province that’s one of the most indebted in China, have aroused the ire of the Ministry of Finance as they risk running foul of regulatory efforts to clean up the mountain of on- and off-the-books borrowing by local governments.

 The furor was triggered by a March 4 website statement from the Jiangsu’s provincial graft-buster that implied the Ministry of Finance had approved a debt disposal plan to defuse the growing risks stemming from the Zhenjiang local government’s massive debts.